 Pronounced: Hos-mon

 Haussmann-style architecture is synonymous with modern-day Paris and Montpelier.
-They were designed by19th-century official, Baron Georges-Eugène Haussmann, who revamped the city in a vast project that remodeled over 12,000 structures to match his refined design.
+They were designed by 19th-century official, Baron Georges-Eugène Haussmann, who revamped the city in a vast project that remodelled over 12,000 structures to match his refined design.
 Today, this style of architecture accounts for 60% of Parisian homes.
-The characteristics of Haussmann structures vary, but often are between 12 and 20 metres, have no more than six stories and initially, stairs were the only means of access, however some have had lifts fitted since.
+The characteristics of Haussmann structures vary, but often are between 12 and 20 metres, have no more than six stories and initially, stairs were the only means of access, however, some have had lifts fitted since.

 Villa d’architecte